 Since providers at non-LLU exchanges tend to be reselling BT Wholesale services they will typically be more expensive than those at LLU exchanges.

 3. How much usage do I need?

-Providers have a number of different ways of charging for broadband but one of the most popular is based on your estimated monthly usage.
+Providers have a number of different ways of charging for broadband but one of the most popular is based on estimated monthly usage.

 Some broadband providers charge based on a combination of speed and estimated usage.